shiyis/nlpwshiyi/modules/4a-mlp-from-scratch.md

 X, Y = make_moons(n_samples=2000, noise=0.1)
 ```

-## MLP in Numpy and Define the Grid on Which We Will Evaluate Our Classifier
+## MLP in NumPy and Define the Grid on Which The Classifier Will Be Evaluated

 ```python
 xx, yy = np.meshgrid(np.arange(x_min, x_max, .1),